Tyrrrz/Tyrrrz.me/data/blog/fakes-over-mocks/index.md

 ## Summary

 Due to the popularity of mocking frameworks and the convenience they provide, many developers find that there is very little incentive to write test doubles by hand.
-However, relying on dynamically-generated mocks can be dangerous, as it typically leads to implementation-aware testing.
+However, relying on dynamically generated mocks can be dangerous, as it typically leads to implementation-aware testing.

 In many cases, it may be a better idea to use fakes instead.
 These are test doubles that represent complete but simplified implementations of their real-life counterparts, rather than just a set of prearranged responses.